 The climb begins at the Loay junction, near the bridge along a national highway – about 100 meters away before reaching Santa Cruz Public Market (if you are coming from Davao City).
 At the start, you hike on a paved road until it ends about a kilometer away.
 As you move along, you start your 4 to 5 kilometers trek on a foot trail.
 The good news is, the trail going to the peak isn’t that steep.
 So, the level of difficulty is low – except for the last part, approaching the peak.

 4) You pass several stations, stores

 Another thing that you might also like is that there are several stations along the trail where you can pause for a break and get revitalized.
 At each station, there is a store where you can buy good edible items for energy replenishment.

 5) There is a 10-peso entrance/environmental fee

 When you reach the last station, you are required to register and pay 10 pesos.
-The station is also the place where you can eat your lunch, rather more comfortably, before reaching the peak.
+The station is where you can eat your lunch rather more comfortably before reaching the peak.
 There are makeshift tables and benches there that you can use for free.

-6) The Loay Peak is pretty an open space
+6) The Loay Peak is a pretty open space

-At the peak, you would notice that the area is a large open space with a couple or a little more trees dotting the edges.
+At the peak, you would notice that the area is a wide-open space with a couple or a little more trees dotting the edges.
 Expect a scorching heat when the sun is directly above.
-There is no water source above so bring enough with you to avoid dehydration.
+There is no water source above, so bring enough with you to avoid dehydration.
 And, I should not forget to mention, because it is an open space, it provides the best vista view of the surroundings.
 You can enjoy both the sunrise and sunsets there without obstructions.

 7) The peak also serves as a campsite